 The "Ideas for" handouts that are specific to the developmental stages of children provide additional information.
 Each strategy has an "Ideas for" handout for caregivers using strategies with children who are not yet using words, and an "Ideas for" handout for caregivers using strategies with children who are using single- or multiple-words.
 Given that many caregivers work with children across developmental stages, and language and communication develop gradually, consider the caregiver's needs and interests when deciding which handouts to share, and when to share them.
 As you work with a caregiver, the caregiver may indicate they need new ideas, or the child has moved into a new stage of language use.
 These are opportunities to introduce the "Ideas for" handouts.
-Access individual handouts here: talk.ku.edu/xxx.
+Access individual handouts here: https://talk.ku.edu/tools/ strategy-handouts/ and reminders to use the strategies during typical daily activities.
+Each card contains examples of how one PC TALK strategy can be used in one type of daily routine.
+For every PC TALK strategy, activity cards show examples of strategy use in play, outdoor activities, reading, household routines, meals and snacks, outings, personal-care, and sleeping activities.
+There are also activity cards with examples of Environmental Arrangement.
+The activity cards can help describe how a strategy can be used in different ways, across different routines.
+Cards are available in English and Spanish.